-The bill amends existing legislation to allow medical cannabis dispensaries to establish satellite locations, which were previously prohibited under P.L.2019, c.153.
-It removes the restriction on dispensaries having satellite locations and introduces provisions that permit alternative treatment centers, which received permits before or after the effective date of the law, to maintain up to two satellite dispensaries.
-Dispensaries must obtain approval from the Cannabis Regulatory Commission to establish a satellite location, and they are limited to one such location.
-The bill aims to improve accessibility to medical cannabis for patients by enabling dispensaries to expand their services.
+The bill amends existing legislation to allow medical cannabis dispensaries in New Jersey to establish satellite locations, which were previously prohibited under P.L.2019, c.153.
+Specifically, it permits alternative treatment centers that received permits before or shortly after the effective date of the previous law to maintain up to two satellite dispensaries, with the requirement that they obtain approval from the Cannabis Regulatory Commission for any new locations.
+This change aims to improve patient access to medical cannabis while ensuring that dispensaries adhere to regulatory guidelines.

 Statutes affected: Introduced: 24:6I-7